furrer-lab/abn/README.md

     ### Installation

-    INLA needs the [UDUNITS](https://www.unidata.ucar.edu/software/udunits/) C library which needs to be installed first:
+    INLA relies on other R packages and thus needs some additinal installation steps to get some C libraries (i.e. [UDUNITS](https://www.unidata.ucar.edu/software/udunits/)) and other software:

     - <details>
         <summary>Ubuntu</summary>